 (ia) for each DSR CMU which is comprised of at least one Fossil Fuel Component or at least one Storage Facility which has part or all of its electricity requirements met by an Associated Fossil Fuel Component, whether the Commercial Production Start Date of the Fossil Fuel Component or the Associated Fossil Fuel Component is before or on or after 4 July 2019;

-(ii) all relevant Meters, and Meter Point Administration Numbers, for those Meters if applicable; and
+(ii) Not used;

 (iii) in the case of a CMU that has been awarded a Capacity Agreement of a duration exceeding one Delivery Year, for each DSR CMU Component comprising the CMU, the Manufacturer Serial Number for the equipment in the component in respect of which the highest Capital Expenditure forming part of the Total Project Spend has been incurred for that component.

+(aa) A Capacity Provider in respect of an Unproven DSR CMU must, by no later than the date specified in Rule 8.3.3A(b) below, give a notice to the CM Settlement Body specifying all relevant Meters, and Meter Point Administration Numbers, for those Meters if applicable.

-(b) The date referred to in Rule 8.3.3A(a) is the earlier of the dates on which the Capacity Provider:
+(b) The date referred to in Rules 8.3.3A(a) and 8.3.3A(aa) is the earlier of the dates on which the Capacity Provider:

 (i) completes a Metering Assessment under Rule 8.3.3(b); or